Welcome to Kreative Korporation

 One explanation for why you get weird colors on byte boundaries was because the Apple II's composite video output wasn't exactly NTSC (or PAL).
 You got what was called "color bleeding."
 A single point of light somewhere on the screen showed a variety of colors depending on exactly where it was.
 The different color group bits on the bytes at the byte boundaries pushed and pulled the pixel one way or another, and that's why you get all sorts of weird colors there.
 The Apple IIgs has a totally different video system, but it still uses a slightly-off color-bleeding composite signal.

 The earlier Apple II's used TTL logic and all that off-the-shelf stuff to display video, so the signals where just switched on and off.
 The Apple IIgs has a complicated microchip to handle video, so it can produce all those 4096 colors you can use.
 With an RGB monitor, the Apple IIgs doesn't do a very good job at putting high-resolution and double high-resolution up on an RGB screen, so you get some bad colors there.
 Some colors show up as all black, or all white, or a different color.
-And, of course, my favorite; dark green shows up as a flickering green that seems to stabilize to solid green at some times.
+And, of course, my favorite: dark green shows up as a flickering green that seems to stabilize to solid green sometimes.

 Return to Index